nguyenjpus/linux/_work/2025-09/2025-09-16-Quanta-BMC-Troubleshooting-Guide-Successful-Cases.markdown

 - **Success**: BMC switched from static (`192.168.0.120`) to DHCP (`192.168.0.13`) with `admin/adminpassword`.
 - **Current Case**: BMC at `10.138.36.197` (static, expected `10.138.32.197`), found via `10.138.0.0/16` scan, pingable after setting `en17` to `10.138.36.1/24`, but credentials failed.
 - **No BMC Access**: If credentials fail, try CMOS reset or contact Quanta support.
-- **Next Steps**: Contact Quanta support with model if issues recur.